Universism and Extensions of V: -logic, admissibility, and class theory

 We now provide a short explanation of the impredicative class theory that we will be using (a variant of $\mathbf{MK}$).
 Later, we will show that full $\mathbf{MK}$ (with a certain extra axiom on the existence of isomorphisms) is far more than is required.
 While a philosophical and mathematical analysis of greater than first-order set theory is merited, considerations of space prevent a full examination.
 A couple of remarks, however, are in order regarding Universism and impredicative class theory.

 There are several options available for the Universist in interpreting proper class discourse over $V$.
 While one method is to simply regard class talk as shorthand for the satisfaction of a first-order formula (a method which yields no impredicative comprehension), this is not the only possibility.
 We might, for example, interpret the class quantifiers {\it nominalistically} through the use of {\it plural} resources (as in \cite{Boolos1984a} and \cite{Uzquiano2003a}).
-Another approach is to interpret classes through some variety of property theory (as in \cite{Linnebo2006b} or, with a little massaging to the set-theoretic context \cite{Hale2013a}).
+Another approach is to interpret classes through some variety of property theory as in \cite{Linnebo2006b} (or with a little massaging to the set-theoretic context \cite{Hale2013a}).
 Still further, we might interpret the class quantifiers using {\it mereology} (as in \cite{HorstenWelch2016a}).

 Key to each is that there is at least the possibility for motivating {\it some} impredicative class comprehension.
-For example, plural interpretation has been seen, on the assumption that plural quantification over $V$ is determinate, to motivate full impredicative comprehension for classes.\footnote{See \cite{Uzquiano2003a} for discussion.} Many views of property theory suggest that impredicatively defined properties are acceptable.\footnote{Certainly this is the case for \cite{Hale2013a}, though the focus there is not an interpretation of proper classes. \cite{Linnebo2006b} proposes a theory of properties to facilitate semantic theorising concerning set theory, but also licenses some additional higher-order comprehension.} Again, for mereological views the amount of class comprehension licensed will depend on one's views and axioms concerning mereology, however the possibility is open to allow some impredicativity.
+For example, the plural interpretation is often taken to motivate full impredicative comprehension for classes.\footnote{See \cite{Uzquiano2003a} for discussion.} Many views of property theory suggest that impredicatively defined properties are acceptable.\footnote{Certainly this is the case for \cite{Hale2013a}, though the focus there is not an interpretation of proper classes. \cite{Linnebo2006b} proposes a theory of properties to facilitate semantic theorising concerning set theory, but also licenses some additional higher-order comprehension.} Again, for mereological views the amount of class comprehension licensed will depend on one's views and axioms concerning mereology, however the possibility is open to allow some impredicativity.

 For simplicity, we will simply adopt full Morse-Kelly class theory (henceforth `$\mathbf{MK}$'), and discuss how much is required for our purposes later (for most applications, we will require $\Sigma^1_1$-Comprehension for classes).
 We thus might view the present work as not only providing an interpretation of extension arguments over $V$, but also informing what is possible on various class-theoretic approaches.
 We start by defining our class theory: